Vojat05/Resistors/README.md

 ## Version 1.2

-New background Picture, set FullHD screen size on startup and a typo fix in an error message for yhe resistor search function.
+New background Picture, set FullHD screen size on startup and a typo fix in an error message for the resistor search function.